 In this Global Supply Chain course, we will take a closer look at the third pillar of a Global Supply Chain.
-Focus will be on understanding the role of successful demand planning and inventory management functions in Industry 4.0, including the key elements: integral planning techniques and processes, demand planning and inventory tools, statistics and data analytics, forecasting methodologies, and managing one-time events versus projected run-rate.
-Students will apply the elements of demand planning and inventory management through an ongoing inventory management simulation that will take place throughout the course culminating in a final project reviewing lessons learned from the simulation and their tools, methodologies, forecasting and results.
+The focus will be on understanding the role of successful demand planning and inventory management functions in Industry 4.0, including the key elements of integral planning techniques and processes, demand planning and inventory tools, statistics and data analytics, forecasting methodologies, and managing one-time events versus projected run-rate.
+Students will apply the elements of demand planning and inventory management through an ongoing inventory management simulation that will take place throughout the course, culminating in a final project reviewing lessons learned from the simulation.